-Here are 7 free money tools that will help you save more money, grow your wealth and protect your family:
+Here are 7 free money apps that will help you save more money, grow your wealth, and protect your family.

 Nicole and I have been tracking our net worth since 2010 when Suze Orman helped us figure out that we were broke as a joke!
 We started at -$50,000 and now we're closing in on $750,000.
 That's an $800,000 swing in 8-years!

 We owe a lot of that success to simply tracking our net worth.
 Personal Capital has served as incredible tool for this.

 You insert all of your account information including debts, cash accounts, investment accounts and even assets like your home and car (yes, even your car counts toward your net worth).

 There's even an easy-to-use app for checking in on your net worth goals throughout the year.
 We're shooting to be in the 2-comma club by 40!

 I connected with this family empowering company after they sponsored my weekly podcast.
 Their mission to help families make smart financial decisions and protect their kids is right up my alley.

 Tomorrow's user-friendly app helps you build your family's last will and testament for free.
 They also offer options for a family trust and affordable term life insurance as well.

 For the last 7 years, Nicole and I have used Mint to manage our monthly budgets.
 This free online system has helped us to reduce money fights, pay off our $195,000 mortgage in 4 years and plan for our family's future.

 Each month, we get together to complete our “budget party” using Mint.
 We discuss the following: